Football at the 2011 Pan American Games – Women's tournament

-The women's association football tournament at the 2011 Pan American Games was held in Guadalajara, Mexico at the Omnilife Stadium from October 18 to October 27.
+The women's association football tournament at the 2011 Pan American Games was held in Guadalajara, Mexico at the Estadio Omnilife from October 18 to October 27.
 Associations affiliated with FIFA that qualified were invited to send their full women's national teams.

 For these Games, the women competed in an 8-team tournament, which is a drop from 10 at the 2007 games.
 The defending champions are Brazil, who won the title on home field.

 Teams

 Qualification

 A National Olympic Committee may enter one women's team for the football competition.
 Mexico, the host nation and Canada (automatic qualification) along with six other countries qualified through regional competitions.